vitessio/website/content/en/docs/reference/mysql-compatibility.md

 ### Join Queries

-Vitess supports `INNER JOIN` including cross-shard joins. `LEFT JOIN` is supported as long as long as there are not expressions that compare columns on the outer table to the inner table in sharded keyspaces.
+Vitess supports `INNER JOIN` including cross-shard joins. `LEFT JOIN` is supported as long as there are not expressions that compare columns on the outer table to the inner table in sharded keyspaces.

 ### Aggregation